mgkgng/nm/README.md

 ## Project overview 🔎

 ### Objectives
-- Reimplement the nm command for ELF binaries with support for x86_32, x64, object files and dynamic libraries, including sorting and filtering options (-a, -r, -p, -g, -u)
+- Reimplement the nm command for ELF binaries with support for x86_32, x64, object files and dynamic libraries, including sorting and filtering options

 ### Achievements
 - Successfully rebuilt the core features of the `nm` command including sorting and filtering options for the output